Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

 Proofs and revealing information
 ================================

 Some dApps or services may require you to prove that you are over a certain age, or that you reside in a specific range of countries or area.
 Sometimes they can request that you only prove that you meet the requirement without revealing the actual information.
-In cryptography this is called a :ref:`zero knowledge proof<glossary-zero-knowledge-proof>`; in Concordium this is called **ID information to prove**(?) and it appears as shown below in the wallet.
+In cryptography this is called a :ref:`zero knowledge proof<glossary-zero-knowledge-proof>`; in Concordium this is called **ID information to prove** and it appears as shown below in the wallet.

 You can see the icon next to the information is the hidden icon (screenshot).

 Other times the dApp or service may request that you reveal the information to them, such as your nationality or exact age.
-This is called **ID information to reveal**(?) and it appears as shown below in the wallet.
+This is called **ID information to reveal** and it appears as shown below in the wallet.

 You can see the icon next to the information is the show icon (screenshot).